RasaHQ/helm-charts/charts/rasa-bot/README.md

 ```

 Note that the URL for the initial model download has to point to a tar.gz file and must not require authentication.

+Visit [the docs](https://rasa.com/docs/rasa/setting-up-ci-cd) to learn more about how to train a model.

 ### Configuring Messaging Channels